dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/EtaleCohomology.md

 :::

 :::

+## Étale Cohomology of Curves: Reducing to Galois Cohomology

 Goal: we want to understand $H^{>1}(X, \GG_m)$ where $X_{/k}$ is a curve over $k = k^{s}$ which is separably closed.
 We'll reduce this to questions in Galois cohomology.